|

 *The

-“Eight Days A Week” film/CD live project is an embarrassment.
-It began
+“Eight Days A Week” film/CD live project is simply an embarrassment.
+It

-with what was intended to be a comprehensive, incisive look at how The
+started out well, intended to be a comprehensive, incisive look at exactly how The

-Beatles evolved from scruffs messing with guitars into a tight performing
+Beatles evolved from scruffs messing with guitars into a tight, compelling performing

 predictable general audience documentary, with the would-be comprehensive